Chapter 1: Phoenix Wall's

 “What?”
 I mumble.

 “We have 30 minutes before we reach the station,” She clarifies.
 She looks up from her black book, “That dream again?”

 “Yep” I reply popping the P.

 “Hmm, you really should get new nightmares.
 I’ve grown bored of yours.”
-She says, scrunching her nose in that small snobby way she does.
+She says nonchalantly then returns her focus back to her writing.